lincus/AppTranslator/README.md

 <br> <br>

 **1**.
 The idea for AppTranslator came from the following reasons
-  - the need of an instant tranalation
+  - the need of an instant translation
   - good translations without overdo
   - speed up the process of making a translation and skip the task of finding people that can do the work of a translator